 Day 4: Don’t Miss Yellowstone National Park

-Within an hours drive from Big Sky, Yellowstone National Park, the world’s first, beckons travelers from all over the globe.
-While the nearby West Yellowstone Entrance is closed to vehicles during the winter months, visitors can enter on a guided snowcoach (popular tours include a visit to Old Faithful), on a snowmobile tour or can take cross-country skis and snowshoes for an athletic adventure.
-Wildlife in the winter includes animals like wolves, elk, moose and bison.
+Within an hours drive from Big Sky lies Yellowstone National Park, the world’s very first national park.
+While the nearby West Yellowstone Entrance is closed to vehicles during the winter months, visitors can enter on guided snowcoach (popular tours include a visit to Old Faithful), on a snowmobile tour, or via cross-country skis or snowshoes.
+Wildlife in the winter includes wolves, elk, moose and bison.
 Snowcoach tours and snowmobile tour rentals are offered by a variety of outfitters in the area, while guides are at hand to make the most of your experience in the park.